TKESuperDave/PayaServices/Merchant Application Gateway/XSD to Use/Gift Schema/README.md

 ### **Gift Schema**

-Below are the links to the latest versions of the ACH Production Schema.
+Below are the links to the latest versions of the Gift Production Schema.
 The XSD files contained in this folder are for documentation purposes only.

 | XSD | Documentation | Production|
 |----------| ----------|----------|